-Additionally, you don’t need to worry about paying expensive legal fees because there are a lot of good civil lawsuit lawyers who accept contingency-based representation.
+Additionally, you don’t need to worry about paying expensive legal fees because there are a lot of competent civil lawsuit lawyers who accept contingency-based representation.
 This means that you don’t have to pay anything upfront to the lawyer once he or she has accepted your case.
 Instead, there will be an agreement stating that a certain percentage of the awards given to you will be used or paid as attorney’s fees.
-Hence, financial aspects should not be a hindrance in pursuing your claim against your unjust employer.
+Hence, the financial aspect should not be a hindrance in pursuing your claim against your unjust employer.

 What Should You Prove in Case of Civil Rights Violation Claims?